Measurement of Trustworthiness of the Online Reviews: Model

 \section{Model}

 The model is based on the sequential choice problem derived here with the help of Theorem 1.
-First, the article set the sequential choice process in e-commerce, and thereafter using hypothetical review data the rationality pattern function and the degree of trustworthiness/ degree of rationality have been derived.
-In the end, a formal algorithm has been proposed. \begin{theorem} There exists a two-way consistency of the choice problem.
-The choice would be the same if the decision-maker is moving from a large set to a small set and from a small set to a large set.
-This happens provided the decision-maker can interpret the information correctly for each set. \end{theorem} \textbf{The proof. is in the appendix.}\\ \textbf{Remarks} This Theorem 1 indirectly says that the decision-maker is deciding on a reference.
-It can be achieved in both ways; from a large set or a small set if the reference point is there in both of the sets.
+First, the article sets the sequential choice process in e-commerce.
+Then, the rationality pattern function and the degree of trustworthiness/ degree of rationality are derived using hypothetical review data.
+In the end, a standard algorithm has been proposed.\\ Let the set of alternatives are in $ \textbf{X}=\{x_{1},...,x_{n}\} $.
+Therefore, the choice problem is Where, $ X_{i}\subseteq 2^{n} $. $ 2^{n} $ is the set of all subsets.
+The preference relation on $ \textbf{X} $ is reflexive, transitive, and asymmetric, and the relation is $ R=\textit{"better than or equal to"}i.e.\succcurlyeq $.
+The choice problem is any subset $ X_{i} $, and the choice function is $ C_{\succcurlyeq}(X_{i})\rightarrow \textbf{X} $.
+For any $ X_{1}\& X_{2}\subseteq\textbf{X} $ if $ \forall X_{1}\subseteq X_{2}\subseteq \textbf{X} $ then $X_{1}$ is called small set relative to $X_{2}$ and $X_{2}$ is the large set relative to $X_{1}$. \begin{theorem} A two-way consistency of the choice problem exists.
+The choice would be the same if the decision-maker moves from a large set to a small set and from a small one to a large one.
+This happens provided the decision-maker can interpret the information correctly for each set. \end{theorem} \begin{proof} The proof is in the appendix. \end{proof} \paragraph{Remarks 2} This condition of rationality is supported by the condition given by Arrow\cite{arrow1959rational}.
+If some elements are chosen out of the set, say $ X_{2} $.
+Then, the range of alternatives is narrowed to $ X_{1} $ but still contains some previously chosen elements; no previously unchosen element becomes chosen, and no previously chosen element becomes unchosen.
+This means For any $ X_{1}\& X_{2}\in \textbf{X} $, the following condition holds for a rational agent.\\ This definition of rationality assumes that the decision maker is moving from a large set $ X_{2} $to a smaller set $ X_{1} $.
+But what if the decision maker is moving from a smaller set to a larger set, i.e., $ X_{1}\text{to}X_{2} $?
+The conditions would be as follows: